How Eatlean helped 1yo Sebastian put cheese back on his menu

 Have you and the rest of the family been eating it too?

 We now regularly all eat and cook with Eatlean cheese and think it tastes great.
 We would like to try some of the other varieties of cheese.

 What is your son’s favourite Eatlean dish?

 Macaroni cheese with lashings of cheese!
 Also fish pie and enchiladas!
-I also love looking at the low fat recipes on the Eatlean web pages.
+I also love looking at the low fat meal ideas on the Eatlean web pages for inspiration.

 What advice would you give anyone who has children with a similar condition in terms of diet and nutrition?